Trustees' Teaching Award

 • Any additional information related to teaching

-• Summary of student evaluations and comments (no more than 2 pages).
-See below for an example of how to organize a table for quantitative evaluation questions.
-Please include brief commentary on trends that you see as important in your evaluations and how student feedback has informed your teaching.
+• Short Reflection: include brief commentary on trends that you see as important in your evaluations and how student feedback has informed your teaching.

-• All IU South Bend student evaluations and comments from courses taught during the past three years.
+• Complete Student Evaluations: all IU South Bend student evaluations and comments from courses taught during the past three years.

 • If you are applying in the spring of your third year, submit all IU South Bend student evaluations and comments from courses taught since you have been at IU South Bend.